-The marks first show clothes from the 1700 century up to 1970 from the Society's collections at Österlens museum.
-The clothes really tell all the stories while it is about communication, community, exclusion, status and economy, fate, tradition and renewal.
-Therefore, the exhibition becomes a test chart of human behavior and a way of telling our local history.
+The badges first show clothes from the 1700th century until 1970 from the Association's collections at the Österlen Museum.
+The clothes really tell all the stories at the same time - it is about communication, community, exclusion, status and economy, destiny, tradition and renewal.
+Therefore, the exhibition becomes a sample map of human behavior and a way of telling our local history.
 And thus also an exhibition not only for the already interested.
+Free entrance.

-"Harvesting rainwater" is an installation in the museum's garden created together with Eva Mathiasson, Sophia Callmer and Susanna Widlundh.
-Here is shown how rainwater can be collected, stored and used to create sustainable gardens and a better environment for ourselves and future generations.
-In collaboration with the Public Administration Administration Gata & Park and with funds from Sparbanken Syd.
+"Harvest rainwater" is an installation in the museum's garden created together with Eva Mathiasson, Sophia Callmer and Susanna Widlundh.
+Here we show how rainwater can be collected, stored and used to create sustainable gardens and a better environment for ourselves and future generations.
+In collaboration with the Social Building Administration Gata & Park and with funds from Sparbanken Syd.
 During the year, more installations will be displayed in the museum garden.
+Free entrance.

 Our current events

 Feel free to share the page with someone in need: